PHPPlatform/restful/README.md

 * configure routes as mentioned in the Configuration section below
 * All service methods must return ``PhpPlatform\RESTFul\HTTPResponse``

+## Annotations

+#### @Path
+Can be applied on service class or method , this denotes url path to reach that service-method

+#### @GET @POST @PUT @HEAD @DELETE
+Can be applied only on service method , denotes what http verb this method is capable of serving.
+A service method can have more than on of these Annotations

+#### @Consumes
+Cab be applied only on service method, specifies the data type of the request body

+deserializers use this annnotation to deserialize the http request body into a php data. refer deserilizers section to configure multiple deserializers

 ## Configuration

 This section explains the configuration for this package which can be configured using config.xml